skyscrapers/documentation/kubernetes/karpenter.md

 With Karpenter, depending on the cluster needs it will determine (within the constraints that were put up) what instance is best suited to accomodate the needs of the pods and will launch that node.

+## Pros and cons

+### Pros

+1. fficiency: Karpenter is designed to efficiently pack pods onto nodes to minimize costs.
+It does this by considering the actual resource requirements of the pods, rather than just the requests.

+2. Scalability: Karpenter can rapidly scale up and down in response to workload changes.
+This makes it suitable for environments with highly variable workloads.

+3. Flexibility: Karpenter supports multiple cloud providers, not just AWS.
+It also allows you to define custom provisioning rules to meet specific needs.

+4. Simplicity: Karpenter aims to be simpler to set up and manage than some other Kubernetes autoscalers.
+It integrates directly with Kubernetes Scheduling and doesn't require a separate cluster autoscaler.

+### Cons

+1. Maturity: As of now, Karpenter is a relatively new project and may not have the same level of maturity or feature completeness as some other autoscalers.

+2. Limited Support: While Karpenter aims to support multiple cloud providers, as of now, it has more features and better support for AWS.
+Support for other providers may not be as robust.

+3. Potential for Overspending: While Karpenter can help reduce costs by packing pods efficiently, it can also lead to overspending if not configured correctly.
+For example, if it scales up too aggressively or if the pod resource requirements are set too high.

+**Remember to evaluate Karpenter in the context of your specific needs and environment before deciding to use it.**

 ## How it works

 ![Karpenter](images/karpenter-overview.png)